leofattal/free-foot-play/docs/EMAIL_SETUP.md

-# Email Setup Guide - Free Foot Play
+# Email Setup Guide - KickerGoal

-This guide covers how to set up and customize email sending in your Free Foot Play application using Supabase.
+This guide covers how to set up and customize email sending in your KickerGoal application using Supabase.

 ## Table of Contents